markdicksonjr/nibbler/README.md

 [![CircleCI](https://circleci.com/gh/markdicksonjr/nibbler.svg?style=svg)](https://circleci.com/gh/markdicksonjr/nibbler)

-An extensible group of modules designed to take a lot of the boilerplate out of the code for a top-notch Go web server.
+An extensible group of modules designed to take a lot of the boilerplate out of making a top-notch Go web server.
 These modules require Go v1.9+.

-At first glance, Nibbler's code-base seems to be quite monolithic, but by leveraging the capabilities of Go's import mechanisms, your web app can easily get and import only what is needed.

 ## Module Categories